Canterbury Campus Open Day

 Graduates may also look at the private sector for security related and investigative roles too.

-In addition, there are a number charitable and voluntary organisations working with the criminal justice sector and vulnerable groups, such as Victim Support, Mind, Shelter, Nacro, Prince’s Trust, Porchlight, Barnardo’s, etc. offering suitable job opportunities.
+In addition, there are a number charitable and voluntary organisations working with the criminal justice sector with vulnerable groups, such as Victim Support, Mind, Shelter, Nacro, Prince’s Trust, Porchlight, Barnardo’s, etc. offering suitable job opportunities.

 The course is ideal for anyone aiming for a career within the police service as well as those looking to go into other roles within the law enforcement and security sector.
 The course material provides students with all the necessary knowledge as well as the necessary skills for the practical application of it within a working environment.
 The staff themselves have a vast knowledge from their own careers within policing, allowing them to provide invaluable guidance to the students.AlexGraduate